ventilate-schools/ventilate-schools.github.io/more_areas.md

 Some of those people volunteering should be individuals with significant GitHub skills - maybe software developers who're COVID-is-airborne savvy and have kids themselves.
 Or a school's IT teacher who does not want to get reinfected with COVID again.

 People getting GitHub accounts to do this work may be happy to pick a pseudo-name that doesn't identify them.
-With that, each sub group should work out how to trust the contributors and how to quickly vet people for trustworthiness.
+With that, each subgroup should work out how to trust the contributors and how to quickly vet people for trustworthiness.
 You don't want to admit people that'll edit pages down to "it is just the flu, losers".

 # GitHub savvy coder/developers...

-1. Git clone https://github.com/ventilate-schools/AB # don't fork it on GitHub
+1. Git clone <https://github.com/ventilate-schools/AB>.
+Do not fork it on GitHub, you won't be able to donate it back (step 15)
 2. delete the .git/ directory
 3. Delete all the directies that contain Alberta schools.
 They all start with a capital letter: `find . -maxdepth 1 -type d -name '[A-Z]*' -exec rm -rf {} +`
 4. Edit `make_markdown.py` to change `AB` to the name of the repo you're thinking of, like `Los_Angeles`.
 Also `Alberta` to `Los Angeles`.
 Be sure sure to delete all inside `schools = { }` first.